Day and Temporary Labor Service Agency FAQ

 Recordkeeping Requirements (Section 12)

-Day and temporary labor service agencies must keep and maintain for a period of three years detailed records relating to every day laborer's work, including the name address and specific work location to which the day laborer was assigned, the date sent, the type of work performed, the number of hours worked, the hourly rate of pay, the name and title of the individuals responsible for the transaction, copies of all contracts and invoices with third-party clients, copies of all employment notices required to be provided to laborers, all deductions made by third-party clients or agencies for food, equipment, tax or social security withholdings, verification of the actual costs of equipment and meals provided to day laborers, all records pertaining to safety hazard training and disclosure, all records used to determine compensation and benefits, records related to any notice of a labor dispute provided to a day and temporary labor service agency, and any additional information required by the Department of Labor.
+Day and temporary labor service agencies must keep and maintain for a period of three years detailed records relating to every day laborer's work, including the name address and specific work location to which the day laborer was assigned, the date sent, the type of work performed, the number of hours worked, the hourly rate of pay, the name and title of the individuals responsible for the transaction, copies of all contracts and invoices with third-party clients, copies of all employment notices required to be provided to laborers, all deductions made by third-party clients or agencies for food, equipment, tax or social security withholdings, verification of the actual costs of equipment and meals provided to day laborers, all records pertaining to safety hazard training and disclosure, all records used to determine compensation, records related to any notice of a labor dispute provided to a day and temporary labor service agency, and any additional information required by the Department of Labor.
 All of these records must be open to inspection by the Department of Labor during normal business hours.
 In addition, records relating to an individual laborer and any hours billed to third-party clients for his or her labor must be available for review or copying by the laborer within 5 days following a written request.

 Transportation Regulations (Section 20)